-What Can You Do With an Environmental Science Degree?
+What Can You Do With an Earth and Environmental Science Degree?

 There has never been a more important time to enter the field of environmental science.
 The Intergovernmental Panel on Climate Change (IPCC)—including more than 1,300 scientists from the U.S. and other countries—forecasts a temperature rise of 2.5 to 10 degrees Fahrenheit over the next century.
 The impact of such gradual heating on the planet could be catastrophic and, in the U.S., we’re already seeing alarming trends that are projected to worsen.

 - Northeast: Heat waves, heavy downpours, and sea level rise will continue to pose challenges to communities

 - Northwest: Increased ocean acidity, erosion, and changes to the timing of streamflow will reduce water supplies

 - Southeast: Extreme heat, sea level rise, and decreasing water supplies will bring about shifts in agriculture and economic policy

 - Southwest: Increased heat, drought, and insect outbreaks will contribute to wildfires, declining water supplies, and reduced agricultural yield

 - Midwest: Extreme heat, heavy rain, and flooding will impact agriculture, forestry, and air and water quality